ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/configuration.md

 ```

 ### 5. storage
-It handles the cache for requests made by Beagle.
-Default is `DefaultStorage`.
-To avoid vulnerability issues, the default implementation stores information only in memory, see below:
+It handles the cache for Beagle's requests.
+The default is `DefaultStorage`.

+To avoid vulnerability issues, the default implementation stores information only in the memory, see below:
 ```dart
 class DefaultStorage implements Storage {
   Map<String, String> storage = {};